-As we covered, it’s all about finding the right balance when it comes to shopping combination skin care treatments.
+As we covered, it’s all about finding the right balance when it comes to shopping combination skin care treatments to develop a routine combination skin.
 While you aren’t short of skin care options, it is best to find options that can simultaneously target problem areas, maintain the skin's natural moisture, and combat signs of ageing.

-When it comes to specific skin care products, we suggest lightweight “hydrating gels”, “skin revitalising cleanser and toners”, “gentle exfoliating scrubs” and targeting pore cleansers that simultaneously dissolve oils and impurities while locking in moisture to the skin.
+When it comes to specific skin care products, we suggest lightweight “hydrating gels”, “skin revitalising cleanser and toners”, “gentle exfoliating scrubs” and targeting pore cleansers that simultaneously dissolve oils, impurities and remove dead skin cells while locking in moisture to the skin.